 Costa is a Senior Fellow with the Center for American Progress.
 As a member of Hillary Clinton’s debate prep team for the entire 2016 campaign, Costa gained extensive experience in all aspects of the debate preparation process, from parsing substantive and opposition research, to preparing comprehensive questions and answers, to working with candidates on their presentation and delivery.
 In addition to her work as a policy advisor and speechwriter at Hillary for America, Costa recently served in the office of the Democratic Leader, Senator Charles Schumer.
 She also served in the Obama White House as Advisor to the Counselor to the President, where she was primarily responsible for managing the implementation of the Climate Action Plan.
 Costa grew up in New Hampshire and holds a B.A. from Wellesley College.

 For the 2018 midterms, Koppelman worked as a Speechwriter to Michael Bloomberg — in support of his successful $80 million effort to flip the House of Representatives.
-Prior to joining Fenway, Koppelman worked at Hillary for America as a digital strategist and surrogate speechwriter.
+Prior to joining the firm, Koppelman worked at Hillary for America as a digital strategist and surrogate speechwriter.
 There, he produced and edited daily content for the campaign website, and wrote speeches and opinion pieces for high-profile supporters in politics, entertainment, and sports.
-Shortly after the campaign, Koppelman co-created the Inauguration Day Love-a-thon, which raised a quarter of a million dollars in under four hours for organizations like the ACLU and Planned Parenthood.
+After the campaign, Koppelman co-created the Inauguration Day Love-a-thon, which raised hundreds of thousands of dollars for organizations like the ACLU and Planned Parenthood.
 Koppelman holds a Bachelor of Arts in Government from Harvard College, where he worked as an editor at The Harvard Crimson.
-His byline has appeared in publications like The New York Times, The Boston Globe, and Harper’s Magazine.
+His byline has appeared in publications like The Boston Globe, and Harper’s Magazine.